 Moonstar is a higher end Asian Buffet in Daly City, a short distance from the Serramonte shopping center, and almost next door to Chinese food Mecca, Koi Palace.
 They used to have a location in San Francisco, but it closed years ago.

 We like coming to Moonstar because the quality of most of the items is high.
-Moonstar Buffet prices: You can pay up to $25.88 for dinner on the weekends or on holidays, but in return you get a wide selection of sashimi, crab legs, noodles, salads, Chinese cooked food, charcoal grilled items, roast duck, etc… The dessert selection is solid too!
-Puddings, cakes, chocolate fountain, several kinds of ice cream, all sorts of puddings, jello, etc..
+Moonstar Buffet, Daly City price: You can pay up to $29.88 for dinner on Friday, Saturday, or Sunday – holidays, but in return you get a wide selection of sashimi, crab legs, noodles, salads, Chinese cooked food, charcoal grilled items, roast duck, etc… The dessert selection is solid too!
+Five kinds of pudding, cakes, chocolate fountain, several kinds of Crystal ice cream, all sorts of puddings, jello, etc..